LachlanWallbridge/casino_ur5_project/README.md

 ![Overall CloseLoop System](docs/diagrams/closeLoopOverall.png)

-In this project, the robot operates within a closed-loop perception–action framework.
-The environment is continuously monitored by the vision system, which detects and updates the poses of the board, cup, and dice.
-These real-time measurements are fed into the Brain node, where they influence decision-making and motion planning.
-The Brain then sends updated commands to the robot based on the latest available information, and the robot’s actions subsequently alter the environment, completing the feedback cycle.
-This loop repeats continuously, allowing the system to adapt its behaviour in response to changing conditions.
+In this project, the robot operates within a closed-loop perception–action cycle.
+The vision system continuously observes the board, cup and dice, updating their poses in real time.
+These measurements flow into the Brain node, which uses them to make decisions and plan motions.
+The robot then acts on these commands, changes the environment, and the updated scene is observed again.
+This loop repeats continuously, allowing the system to adapt to changing conditions.

-During normal operation, old pose estimates are constantly overwritten with fresh detections, ensuring that the robot always works with the most accurate state of the world.
-However, once the robot commits to a deterministic action—such as approaching and picking up a dice—the pose updates for that object are temporarily frozen.
-This prevents noisy or jittery mid-motion corrections that could destabilise the trajectory.
-The result is a semi–closed-loop hybrid control strategy: real-time feedback governs high-level decisions and target selection, while carefully controlled open-loop execution ensures precise and stable manipulation.
+During normal operation, old pose estimates are replaced with fresh detections so the robot always works with an accurate view of the world.
+Once the robot commits to a deterministic action, such as approaching or picking up a dice, pose updates for that object are briefly frozen.
+This avoids jittery mid-motion corrections that could destabilise the trajectory.

+The result is a semi–closed-loop control strategy: real-time feedback drives high-level decisions and target selection, while controlled open-loop execution provides precise and stable manipulation.

 ![Dice CloseLoop Pick-and-Place](docs/diagrams/DiceCloseLoop.png)